UI

 AddPropertyComponent, AddMethodComponent and AddParameterComponent

-extensions works the same way, except instead of whenType: they accept
+extensions works the same way.

 Once you add a component for a domain model at a specific component path, it